clover/remote-pay-cloud/README.md

 ## Examples
 ### Application
-A sale/refund UI example project that connects to a device via the Clover Cloud [Clover Cloud Connector Example](https://github.com/clover/clover-cloud-connector-example) is available for download and deployment, or direct deployment to a Heroku server.
+A [sale/refund UI example project](https://github.com/clover/clover-cloud-connector-example) that connects to a device via the Clover Cloud is available for download and deployment, or direct deployment to a Heroku server.

 ### Example framework
 An [example project](https://github.com/clover/clover-cloud-connector-unit-examples) composed of small examples that connect to a device via the Clover Cloud is available for download and deployment, or direct deployment to a Heroku server.